-- 11.1 Staff will be trained on the delivery of RSHE through both live and video CPD. - 11.2 Videos and/ or written resources will be signposted at the start of every RSHE lesson to support delivery of that unit. - 11.3 The Principal will also invite visitors from outside the College, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSHE.
+- 11.1 Videos and/or written resources will be signposted at the start of every term to support the delivery of that unit. - 11.2 The Principal will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSHE.